-Executives are offered a competitive base pay that is reflective of current market conditions, comprising a fixed component of pay and rewards.
-Base pay for senior executives is reviewed annually to ensure the executive's remuneration is competitive with the market.
-An executive's base pay is also reviewed on promotion.
-There are no guaranteed base pay increases included in any senior executive contracts.
+Executives are offered a competitive base salary that is reflective of current market conditions.
+Base salary for senior executives is reviewed annually to ensure the executive's remuneration is competitive with the market.
+An executive's base salary is also reviewed on promotion.
+There are no guaranteed base salary increases included in any senior executive contracts.